Welcome to EOPS

 - Complete the application for the California College Promise Grant Program (formerly Board of Governors Fee Waiver Program)

-- Complete a West Valley College EOPS Application
+- Complete a and submit the West Valley College EOPS Application

 - One of our helpful staff will review your application and let you know your eligibility.

 - You are welcome to use EOPS computers to complete your application and print required documentation.

 If you are eligible for EOPS, you will be required to attend an EOPS New Student Orientation prior to the beginning of each semester.

 If you are a single parent receiving TANF or CalWorks, you might be eligible for our CARE program.
 Talk to the staff person assisting you with your EOPS application for more information.